thierry-martinez/metapp/README.md

 with `[%%metaflag ...]` (there is another convenient notation for adding interface directories: `[%%metadir ...]`).
 `[%%metaload ...]` loads a particular compilation unit.
 For instance, `[%%metapackage metapp]` links the meta-code with the `metapp` package in order to use the [`Metapp`] module.
+All these notations can be applied to multiple arguments at once by using comma as separator.